Radiation Therapy: Which type is right for me?

 Stereotactic Radiation and Radiosurgery (SBRT, GammaKnife, and Cyberknife)

 Stereotactic radiotherapy involves delivering a high dose of radiation very precisely to a tumor.
 Stereotactic radiotherapy delivers radiation from numerous different angles to focus the radiation at one small point, like a magnifying glass.
-This is similar to IMRT, which is discussed above; however, stereotactic radiation involves fewer treatments (called "fractions").
+This is similar to IMRT, which is discussed above.
+Stereotactic radiation involves fewer treatments (called "fractions").
 By definition, radiosurgery involves a single fraction and is generally reserved for treatment of lesions within the brain.
 In contrast, stereotactic radiation involves 2-5 treatments (fractions).
 By using a large number of unique beam angles to deliver the radiation, stereotactic radiotherapy minimizes the effects on the normal tissue, which the radiation passes through, but delivers a large dose of radiation to a single point where all of the beams converge.
 However, since the dose of radiation to that single point is so high, very precise targeting of the tumor is required.

 Due to the constraints listed above, the most common use of radiosurgery, with one fraction, involves tumors of the brain.
 The brain does not move and hence does not have the problems with motion that other tumor sites can have, and the skull serves as a stable landmark for the location of the tumor.
 Generally, a head frame or halo needs to be attached to the skull using small screws.
 This allows the head to be positioned with great accuracy in the treatment machine and allows the precise delivery of the radiation in a single treatment.
 With the frame on, the person undergoes an MRI scan to localize the tumor and the frame serves as a stable landmark for the location of the tumor.
 The MRI is then used to plan the radiation treatment using specialized software.
-The tumor and normal structures are outlined on the MRI and a treatment plan is constructed to avoid critical brain structures while giving optimal dose to the tumor.
+The tumor and normal structures are outlined on the MRI and a treatment plan is constructed to avoid critical brain structures while giving an optimal dose to the tumor.
 Because the MRI was taken with the frame on, the tumor location within the frame should be the same on the treatment machine.
 The frame is then attached to the treatment machine and radiation can be delivered with sub-millimeter accuracy.
 Several different machines can be used to deliver radiosurgery, including GammaKnife machines and specialized linacs.
 Radiosurgery is limited by the need for precise immobilization of the tumor, such as with a head frame (see photo below) and by the size of the lesion that can be treated.
 Because of its complexity, radiosurgery requires the participation of both neurosurgery and radiation oncology during treatment planning and delivery.
 Due to the small focal spot of highly intense radiation used in radiosurgery, only lesions under 5 centimeters are treatable with this technique.

 Stereotactic radiation, also referred to as stereotactic body radiation therapy (SBRT), involves the precise delivery of radiation in 2- 5 treatments.
 SBRT can be used in many sites of the body, including lung, prostate, liver, brain, and bone.
 With major improvements in technology, computers, imaging, and immobilization over the past decade, radiation oncologists now have the option of treating some tumors with fewer numbers of fractions.
 Similar to radiosurgery, computer technology creates and controls numerous beams with MLC's to create very sharp dose gradients with tumors receiving large doses of radiation, while sparing the nearby normal organs.
 Because of the steep drop-offs in radiation dose, very precise targeting must be performed.
 Immobilization is critical for accurate targeting and reproducibility in each treatment.
 Markers, referred to as fiducials, are often placed prior to the simulation to help in accurately locating the same treatment area on a daily basis.
 Finally, because tumors move with breathing, your radiation oncologist will compensate for respiratory motion during the actual treatment delivery.
 Stereotactic radiation can be delivered by some linear accelerators as well as the CyberKnife system.
 CyberKnife is unique in that it is a linear accelerator placed on a robotic arm, giving it many degrees of freedom.
 The robotic arm enables the CyberKnife to treat tumors from a variety of angles, further minimizing exposure to normal tissues.
 Additionally, the advanced technology of CyberKnife allows to it track tumors in real-time, overcoming respiratory motion and further reducing normal tissue exposure.